 When we combine the benefits of walking with mindfulness, we witness a perfect storm of improvements to psychological and physiological wellbeing (Tsang, Chan, & Cheung, 2008).

-And, along with the upsurge in the popularity of mindfulness techniques in the general population, mindful walking has received considerably more research attention in the last ten years.
+And, along with the surge in the popularity of mindfulness techniques in the general population, mindful walking has received considerably more research attention in the last 10 years.

 Mood and mindfulness